-Points will be awarded for square foot costs that fall within an acceptable range as evaluated according to the Standards for applications that include plans and specifications submitted at a level of 90% complete or better.
 Points may be awarded based upon deviation from the Authority's anticipated construction square foot cost.
-(For additional information please refer to the Construction Standards.-)) Costs are reviewed in the context of development location and any applicable constraints in the marketplace including regional labor and material costs and applicability of prevailing wage statutory requirements.
+(For additional information please refer to the Construction Standards) Costs are reviewed in the context of development location and any applicable constraints in the marketplace including regional labor and material costs and applicability of prevailing wage statutory requirements.
 Determination of the acceptable range of hard costs shall be at the Authority's discretion.